Taylor County Jail

 Search for an Inmate in Taylor County

-The Taylor County Jail is a 58 bed jail in the city of Medford, Taylor County, Wisconsin.
-You can call them 24 hours a day for inmate information at 715-748-1431.
+The Taylor County Jail is a 58-bed jail located in the city of Medford, Taylor County, Wisconsin.
+For inmate details, you can contact them 24/7 at 715-748-1431.

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the Wisconsin State Prison System or the Federal Bureau of Prisons.
+Inmates serving less than one year will do their time at this jail, while those with longer sentences will be transferred to the Wisconsin State Prison System or the Federal Bureau of Prisons.

 Phone: 715-748-1431